 Ernesti is really OP.
 This kinda cuts both ways.
 It's nice to see that he takes his skills from his world to this one, so of course he’s knowledgeable about giant robots, but to know that with all this, he also becomes a top tier magic expert who innovates there too, is a stretch.
 He’s basically a spunky skid, and that's fun enough to see, but he does become unreasonably OP overall despite there being a good reason for some of what he can do.
 Unfortunately, he comes dangerously close to Gary Stu territory, always making so many advances with mainly his ideas and little outside input, having most of everything revolve around him (and I'll explain those ramifications in a bit), and being the only one to come up with crazy new innovations, as well as some of the other aforementioned things.
 What’s saving him a bit is his enthusiasm and passion for robots, the fact that some of what he is capable of is understandable right out the get go, and the fact that even his stuff notably needs work, leading to himself other people being able to modify his ideas.
 The fact that he is a mecha enthusiast gives me some bias towards him though.
 The dude has fucking orgasms over this shit, in not even kidding.

 I'm sure many of us can agree that Shirley from Code Geass is not a good character, right?
 I mean, she’s basically there to kiss up to the MC and always devote everything about her character to him, to some extent at least.
 Well, Adeltrud aka “Addy” is some next level shit!
-The ivory thing separating her from being Miyuki tier shit here is the fact they there is no incest love at all, but it is still a one sided crush.
+The only thing separating her from being Miyuki tier shit here is the fact they there is no incest love at all, but it is still a one sided crush.
 Thankfully it sometimes gets played to admittedly humorous degrees but this is largely her character.

 This in particular brings us to that whole Gary Stu issue.
 You see, since so much of this show is focused on Ernesti, his energy, and how awesome he is, we don't really get to see the other characters shine, a common symptom of a Gary Stu character.
 I'm not even gonna try to list the characterizations of the other character for this reason.
 I'm just thankful they don't come off as horrendous character archetypes, and some that come close, like the old man rival engineer, do get somewhat subverted (that way he isn't just a senile and jealous old coot character, he’s one that eventually finds passion again, thanks to you know who) or otherwise have something to safe then from being just a bad archetype.
 Doesn't mean that the cast isn't bad, because it kinda is, though again, biases to some characters like Ernesti, and the absolutely gorgeous Helvi, even though they're not actually good characters.
 Besides, I don't even wanna get started in the villain characters, especially the ones from the final arc, which are all terrible and generic.
 There are some attempts to show some character relationships but they all fall flat too, and when we are often missing useful characters, that's a problem too for an already bloated but lacking cast.